devopsext/esni-rev-proxy/README.md

         Show access log
   -upstream string
-        Upstream URL to forward traffic to
+        Upstream URL to forward traffic to -stats-metrics-bind string
+        Address:port used for binding.
+Metrics available at /metrics (prometheus format), health-check at /helathz (default "0.0.0.0:8181")
 ```
 Short comments:
 * `-cert` flag used to set SNI name and corresponding cert/key pair, in case your proxy severe several domains, you can specify several values.